Best Wedges for High Handicappers and Beginners (Most forgiving wedges)

 • Many loft options to craft a whole set of wedges in future

-• Glides through the turf with the S grind on many types of turf
+• Glides through the turf with the big sole and bounce on each club

 • No need to replace these other than if you wear out the grooves - these are top quality